leopade/toolik-synoptic-analysis/README.md

 The data contain four receiver channels.

 The main goal is to turn the original large SYN data files into much smaller time series containing the strongest signal near each of the three frequencies.
-These daily peak files can then be combined across many days and compared with quantities such as auroral activity.
+These daily peak files can then be combined across many days and compared with geomagnetic activity using the Kp index.

 The general workflow is: